Twister1M/BYUI-DSS-Resume-2023/Resume.md

 - Worked under Diaconia to learn AWS systems
 - Completed AWS Associate Architect Certification
 - Worked on AWS Associate Developer Certification

+### Senior Project

+- Created a secure MySQL server in AWS inside a VPC with a public EC2 attached (VM)
+- Used Route53 (AWS DNS) to connect to the EC2 instance
+- Wrote an PHP/HTML page to query the SQL server from the web-front

 ## Service and Work History